Should I Take A Lump-Sum Workers’ Comp Settlement?

 Your preferred physician and our experienced workers’ comp attorneys will help you make this determination.
 If you become permanently disabled due to your work injury or illness, you would be entitled to two-thirds of your average weekly wages and injury-related medical expense compensation for life.
 Additionally, you will be eligible for cost of living adjustments and other possible compensation eventually.

 Get A Free Consultation With Our Attorneys In Baton Rouge Or Metairie

 We are available by phone and email 24/7.
-Please call us at 504-266-0253 or 800-711-9366 to discuss your full legal options and rights.
+Please call us at 504-266-0253 or 800-711-9366 or contact us online to discuss your full legal options and rights.
 We handle all upfront legal costs of your case and get paid only if your case is successful.